-The European Union was set up in 1958, as the continent’s leaders vowed to make another war between them all but impossible.
-The euro came 41 years later, when Germany and France led a group of 11 countries that jettisoned marks, francs and lira and turned control of interest rates over to a new European Central Bank.
-The scale of the common currency provided better access to world markets and more exchange-rate stability.
+The precursor to the EU was set up in 1958, as the continent’s leaders vowed to make another war between them all but impossible.
+The euro came in 1999, when a group of 11 countries jettisoned marks, francs and lire and turned control of interest rates over to a new central bank.
+The common currency’s scale provided exchange-rate stability and better access to world markets.
 It did not, however, impose uniform financial discipline; to avoid surrendering national sovereignty, politicians largely sidestepped a unified approach to bank regulation and government spending.
-While there were some rules, they were flouted.
-The crisis that brought the euro to its knees came during the global rout in 2009, when Greece acknowledged its budget deficit would be twice as wide as forecast.
-Investors started dumping the assets of the most indebted nations and borrowing costs soared.
-The shared euro made it impossible to devalue individual currencies of weaker countries, limiting options for recovery.
+To the extent that there were rules, they were flouted.
+The events that brought the euro to its knees came during the global rout in 2009, when Greece came clean and said its budget deficit was twice as wide as forecast.
+Investors started dumping assets of the most indebted nations and borrowing costs soared.
+The shared euro made it impossible to devalue individual currencies of weaker economies, limiting options for recovery.
 Politicians lurched through bailouts for Greece, Ireland, Portugal and Cyprus plus a rescue of banks in Spain.
-The panic fueled fears of a breakup as high debt, real estate bubbles and fragile banks exposed the common currency’s flaws.
-Banks and companies began to prepare for the return of currencies that might fall out of the euro.
-The firestorm didn’t abate until July 2012, when ECB President Mario Draghi pledged to do “whatever it takes” to save the euro.
+The panic fueled fears of a breakup as fragile banks and their holdings of government bonds exposed the common currency’s vulnerabilities.
+The firestorm abated in July 2012, when European Central Bank President Mario Draghi pledged to do “whatever it takes” to save the euro.

 The Reference Shelf

 - Experts weigh in on scenarios of how the euro could break up — or be saved.